claudiolissona/claudiolissona.github.io/_pages/research.md

         </span>
       </div>
       <div id="abstract-1">
         We measure the Euro Area (EA) output gap and potential output using a non-stationary dynamic factor model estimated on a large dataset of macroeconomic and financial variables.
-From 2012 to 2023, we estimate that the EA economy was tighter than the European Commission and the International Monetary Fund estimate, suggesting that the slow EA growth is the result of a potential output issue, not a business cycle issue.
-Moreover, we find that credit indicators are crucial for pinning down the output gap, as excluding them leads to estimating a lower output gap in periods of debt build-up and a higher gap in periods of deleveraging.
+From 2012 to 2024, we estimate that the EA economy was tighter than policy institutions estimate, suggesting that the slow EA growth results from a potential output issue, not a business cycle issue.
+Moreover, we find that a decline in trend inflation, not slack in the economy, kept core inflation below 2% before the pandemic and that demand forces account for at least 30% of the post-pandemic increase in core inflation.
         <br>
         <div>
           <b>Keywords:</b> output gap, factor models, large-dimensional data, non-stationarity, COVID19